aybruh00/vidstreaming-anime-download/README.md

 downloads anime from the vidstreaming.io server (used by many popular anime sites like gogoanime).

+Source code is provided in main.py and vidstreaming.py. while using the source code, install the dependencies mentioned in requirements.txt.
+Executable can be found in the zip file.

 1. Download the main.zip file and unpack.
 2. open the main.exe file.
 3. you will be prompted to enter the name of the anime which you wish to download. you can enter the full name or part of the name